VaultLot/EtherlinkSubmission/backend/README.md

 * **What it is:** The protocol is managed by a sophisticated backend agent that handles all operations, from funding the prize pool to triggering draws and assessing risk.
 * **Technical Detail:** The agent is built in Python using **FastAPI** for the server, **LangChain** for structuring LLM interactions, and **OpenAI's GPT-4o-mini** as the reasoning engine.
 It can interpret high-level commands (e.g., "run the weekly lottery cycle") and execute a multi-step, on-chain plan.
 This grounds intelligent automation in a transparent, verifiable system.

-### 🎲 Provably Fair Lottery with Flow Native VRF
+### 🎲 Provably Fair Lottery with Etherlink Native VRF
-* **What it is:** We use Flow's built-in Verifiable Random Function for cryptographically secure and auditable randomness, ensuring every lottery draw is transparent and fair.
+* **What it is:** We use Etherlink's built-in Verifiable Random Function for cryptographically secure and auditable randomness, ensuring every lottery draw is transparent and fair.
-* **Technical Detail:** Our `FlowVrfYieldStrategy.sol` contract directly integrates with Flow's native VRF contract at `0x0000000000000000000000010000000000000001`.
+* **Technical Detail:** Our `EtherlinkVrfYieldStrategy.sol` contract directly integrates with Etherlink's native VRF contract at `0x0000000000000000000000010000000000000001`.
 This avoids reliance on external oracles, providing a higher level of security and decentralization.

 ### 📊 ML-Driven Risk Management
 * **What it is:** The agent uses a machine learning model to assess the risk of potential DeFi strategies before deploying capital.
 * **Technical Detail:** The agent loads a pre-trained `.joblib` anomaly detection model.
 The `assess_strategy_risk()` tool can analyze a strategy's on-chain metrics (if on Ethereum) to generate a risk score, preventing the agent from allocating funds to high-risk protocols.

 ### 🔗 FCL & EVM Dual-Compatibility
-* **What it is:** A seamless user experience for everyone, whether they use a native Flow wallet or a standard EVM wallet like MetaMask.
+* **What it is:** A seamless user experience for everyone, whether they use a native Etherlink wallet or a standard EVM wallet like MetaMask.
-* **Technical Detail:** Our React frontend uses `wagmi` for EVM wallet connections and `@onflow/fcl` for native Flow integration.
-We've built custom hooks (`useFCLStatus`) to detect the user's connection type and provide a tailored UI, showcasing the power of Flow's EVM compatibility.
+* **Technical Detail:** Our React frontend uses `wagmi` for EVM wallet connections and `@onEtherlink/fcl` for native Etherlink integration.
+We've built custom hooks (`useFCLStatus`) to detect the user's connection type and provide a tailored UI, showcasing the power of Etherlink's EVM compatibility.

 ***